Mediterranean Turkey Bowl with Sweet Potatoes

 Mediterranean Turkey Bowl — About Stephanie’s Recipes

 Stephanie Longstreth is the home cook, mom, and storyteller behind StephanieCooksForACrowd.com.
 She cooks for a family of seven in Florida — five kids, two cats, and one husband who appreciates a good meal (and happens to be on the Mediterranean diet).
 Four of her children came home through adoption, and family stories are woven into everything she makes and shares.
-Find her crowd-friendly recipes, sourdough journey, and real family life on TikTok, Instagram, YouTube, and Pinterest @stephaniecooksforacrowd.
+Find her crowd-friendly recipes, weekly meal plans, and real family life on TikTok, Instagram, YouTube, and Pinterest @stephaniecooksforacrowd.